nate-adkins/nate-adkins.github.io/_pages/robotics.md

 ![]({{ site.baseurl }}/assets/images/autonomy.jpg)

 Looking back on the months of preparation and the countless hours spent debugging, improving, and testing, I realized how much I had grown as both a leader and a roboticist.
-Each problem I faced helped me build not only technical skills but also the ability to guide a team through complex problems.
+Each problem I faced helped me build not only my technical skills but also my ability to guide a team through complex problems.
 Placing second in the competition was a testament to all the hard work, and I was incredibly proud of what our team and myself accomplished.
 As I moved into my senior year, I was eager to build on my technical insights, my leadership skills, and on the continued success of our team.

 ![]({{ site.baseurl }}/assets/images/competition_group_photo.jpg)